 Lutein is a powerful plant-based pigment known as a carotenoid (a specialized nutrient) that has impressive antioxidant benefits.
 Lutein neutralizes dangerous free radicals, reduces oxidative stress, and lowers inflammation in both the eyes and the brain.
-Due to it's antioxidant and anti-inflammatory benefits, Lutein has now been linked to improvements in brain health, cognitive function, memory, and even mood.
+Its antioxidant and anti-inflammatory properties have been linked to improvements in brain health, cognitive function, memory, and even mood.

 Studies have shown the three carotenoids — lutein, zeaxanthin, and meso-zeaxanthin — have memory-enhancing effects when taken daily, as well as an impact on other areas of cognitive function, such as attention and speed of mental processing.
 Further studies show that individuals with high concentrations of carotenoids in their brain demonstrate much better cognitive function, and that patients with Alzheimer's disease are significantly deficient in these nutrients.

 Lutein is present in the highest quantities in dark, leafy greens like spinach, kale, and broccoli.
 Unfortunately, our bodies don’t make lutein on their own and studies have shown that we don’t consume enough leafy-green vegetables to make a meaningful change in eye and brain levels.